betososa/opendash/README.md

 # opendash
-OpenDash is some kind of Boilerplate for creating Dashboard using Backbone, Marionette, React and Redux
+OpenDash is some kind of Boilerplate for creating Dashboards using Backbone, Marionette, React and Redux.